kansylyvong/log_analysis/README.md

 `pip install psycopg2`

-To run the reports type the following from the command line:
+To run the reports type the following into the terminal:

 `python log_analysis.py`